 Predominately a "Navy town," Norfolk is home to the largest Naval installation in the world; Hampton Roads is truly a joint forces dream.
 With local Army, Navy, Marine Corps, Air Force and Coast Guard bases and installations, it's a military melting pot.
-Nearly 2,900 Marines report to local Marine commands, calling Hampton Roads home.
-Local Marine commands in the area include FLEET MARINE FORCE, ATLANTIC, MARINE FORCES COMMAND, MARINE FORCES NORTHERN COMMANDEWTGLANT, MARDET NSOM, MATSD, MARDET Dam Neck, and reserve units including, MACS-24 and Co A 4th AA Bn.
+Approximately 2,900 Marines report to local Marine commands, calling Hampton Roads home.
+Local Marine commands in the area include FLEET MARINE FORCE, ATLANTIC, MARINE FORCES COMMAND, MARINE FORCES NORTHERN COMMANDEWTGLANT, MARDET NSOM, MATSD, MARDET Dam Neck, and reserve units including, MACS-24 and Co A(-)4th AA Bn.

 With a rich history dating back more than 400 years, Norfolk is within an hour’s drive of Yorktown, Jamestown and Williamsburg, an area known as the Historic Triangle.
 Norfolk offers a wide array of cultural and entertainment options including the Norfolk Admirals hockey team and the Norfolk Tides baseball team as well as museums, zoos, concert arenas and historic sites and battlefields.
 Virginia Beach is a popular vacation destination and popular spots include Chesapeake Bay and the oceanfront.
 The city of Chesapeake & Suffolk boasts the small hometown appeal with quaint bedroom communities perfect for raising families!
 This area will not disappoint and never should a weekend go by with nothing to do!

-Most service members and employees rely on private vehicles to get on, off and around base in the area, but there are a number of taxi companies, local buses, as well as light rail.
+Most service members and employees rely on personally owned vehicles to get on, off and around the bases.
+There are a number of taxi companies, local buses, UBER and LYFT services as well as a light rail called "The Tide."
 For complete information on buses in the Hampton Roads area, please visit the Hampton Roads Transit website:https://gohrt.com/